 Information system creation

 Natively, without any extra programming, Voozanoo has the required functions to make a broad range of information system types (disease surveillance, prevention and screening, laboratory management, research studies, medical records) .
 Shown below is a list and explanations of the subsystems within Voozanoo.
-The graphic for each represents the part (dark) which is ready to be used.
-The light colored part of the graphic represents use cases that need to be covered through specific developement by Epiconcept or through accompanyment/training.
+For each functional area, the dark part of the graphical bar represents the depth of control and completeness available to the Voozanoo project creator.
+The light part of the graphical bar represents the quantity of more advanced functionality that would need to be covered through software development or training.

 The tables, the variables, pages for the variables and the 1-n or n-n table relationships are the basic and most valuable job of Voozanoo.
 Importing of variables and dictionary tables from external CSV files is possible.

 Voozanoo is based on UTF-8 character encoding.
-The tool used for translating your application into a multilingual application is Poedit (www.poedit.net).
+The tool used for translating your application into a multilingual application is Crowdin (https://crowdin.com).
 Since November of 2018, Voozanoo has been available in 28 languages.
-The project editor which you use to create your information system is available in English and French.
+The project editor, EpiCraft, which you use to create your information system is available in English and French.

 Security policies for information systems (PSSI)